jakeogh/dnsgate/README.md

 echo 'address=/.google.com/127.0.0.1' >> /etc/dnsmasq.conf
 ```

-Conventional [hosts file blocking](http://winhelp2002.mvps.org/hosts.htm) requires the user to keep track of each subdomain/tld combination they want to block.
+Said another way, conventional `/etc/hosts` blocking can't use wildcards * and therefore requires the user to keep track of each subdomain/tld combination they want to block.

-With `--format=dnsmasq` the `--trim-subdomains` option can be used to block domain's at their top level, removing the need to manually specify specific subdomains.
+With `--format=dnsmasq` the `--trim-subdomains` option can be used to block domain's at their top level, removing the need to manually specify specific subdomains. `--trim-subdomains` may block TLD's you want to use, so use it with `--whitelist`.

 As a bonus, using dnsmasq can significantly lower DNS latency and therefore make your net connection more responsive.